The program is open to creative individuals or groups interested in exploring the human relationship to landscape and the civic condition.

 A proposed “interpretative facility” would combine the functions of a museum, park and events space amid a 60 hectare public reserve.

-Arcadia Landscape Architecture have sponsored a scholarship for an Indigenous school leaver to study landscape architecture at UNSW.
+Arcadia Landscape Architecture has sponsored a scholarship for an Indigenous school leaver to study landscape architecture at UNSW.

 Landscape architecture website Landezine is calling on landscape architecture professionals to send submissions for the second edition of Landezine International Landscape Award (LILA).